netbookai/spawner/README.md

 ### install

-The above command will generate the client binary named `spawner-cli` in the current working directory.
-Copy that to your path or use it with relative execution path `./spawner-cli` as per your convenience.
+The above command will generate the client binary named `spawner` in the current working directory.
+Copy that to your path or use it with relative execution path `./spawner` as per your convenience.

 ## Usage